harsheet/CognitoCSVExporter/README.md

 This project allows to export user records to CSV file from [Amazon Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html)

+This is not my own work but copied from another git repo and modified a bit according to the requirement. - Harsheet

 ## Installation

 In order to use this script you should have Python 2 or Python 3 installed on your platform